 Tres Rios Nature and Earth Festival

 In the early 2000’s, spearheaded by Tice Supplee, the Department and the Foundation envisioned a westside-based nature festival that would expand the message of preserving Arizona’s wildlife to that growing area of our state.
 Following a negotiated Memorandum of Understanding and seed money provided by the Department, a group of WFT volunteers led by Heidi Vasiloff created the Tres Rios Nature Festival, now known as the Tres Rios Nature and Earth Festival.
 From its humble beginnings in 2004, the Festival has grown to stand on its own two financial feet and has become tremendously popular.
-The 2015 event was the Eleventh and was held on March 7 and 8, 2015 at the B&M Wildlife area on the Gila and Salt Rivers on Avondale Boulevard near Phoenix International Raceway.
+The event is held each March at the B&M Wildlife area on the Gila and Salt Rivers on Avondale Boulevard near Phoenix International Raceway.
 The Festival annually features educational booths and activities including canoeing, kayaking, fishing, birding, hiking, entertainment, food and outdoor fun.
 It has always been free to the public.
 The City of Avondale has emerged as the Festival’s most recent primary sponsor, and promises to continue to grow the Festival in conjunction with other community partners such as the City of Goodyear, Luke Air Force Base, Town of Buckeye and the Department.
 For more information visit, https://tresriosnaturefestival.com

 Arizona Scholastic Clay Target Program